jncraton/architecture-cpsc2420/readme.md

 Please refer to Canvas for a list of assignments and detailed grading breakdown.

-### Projects and Presentations
+### Presentations

-Students will complete several projects and presentations over the course of the semester sharing knowledge of specific areas of interest with their peers.
+Students will complete several projects and/or presentations over the course of the semester sharing knowledge of specific areas of interest with their peers.

 ### Labs and Homework